syncfusion-content/javascript-docs/js/api/ejTreeView.md

 });

 var treeObj = $("#treeView").data("ejTreeView");
-treeObj.updateText("book", "NewText"); // It will update the text of the given TreeView node.
+treeObj.updateText("book", "NewText"); // It updates the text of the given TreeView node.
 </script>{% endhighlight %}